 Donning a specially designed green tie, he started delivering the fourth Policy Address of his five-year term at the Legislative Council at 11 am on Wednesday.

-The CE said his fourth policy blueprint will serve as a roadmap for the special administrative region to achieve a vibrant economy, pursue development, and improve people's livelihood, accelerating the city’s advancement from stability to prosperity.
+The chief executive said the Policy Address will serve as a roadmap for the special administrative region to achieve a vibrant economy, pursue development, and improve people's livelihood, accelerating the city’s advancement from stability to prosperity.

 “It also outlines a strategic plan for Hong Kong to proactively align with national development strategies and achieve breakthroughs in forging a new landscape.”

-Pointing out that his government has been pressing ahead with public housing production and introduced Light Public Housing, the CE said while applicants for public rental housing waited an average of 6.1 years for a flat three years ago, the composite waiting time is now 5.1 years.
+Pointing out that his government has been pressing ahead with public housing production and introduced Light Public Housing (LPH), the CE said while applicants for Public Rental Housing (PRH) waited an average of 6.1 years for a flat three years ago, the composite waiting time is now 5.1 years.

 Over the same period, the median household income rose by HK$3,000, an increase of 11 percent, he added.